bymayo/craft-pdf-transform/README.md

 ## Features

 - Transform PDF's to images via Twig (The file needs to be an existing Asset element)
-- PDF's are transformed when PDF's are uploaded to an image
+- PDF's are transformed to an image when PDF's are uploaded via Assets or Asset fields.
-- Transformed PDF images are indexed and available in Assets like all other asset files.
+- Transformed PDF images are indexed and available in Assets like all other asset elements.

 ## Install